raspberrypilearning/from-me-to-you/en/step_6.md

 --- collapse ---
 ---
-title: Scratch Instructions and Notes and Credits
+title: Scratch project Instructions and Notes and Credits
 ---

 In the **Instructions** box tell people how to use your project: